paulsheldrake/components/README.md

 > Windows users should omit "sudo ", and may need to run the command-line with elevated privileges

+## Using the training files and configuring Drupal

 ### Downloading the training files
-Now that we have all the necessary requirements out of the way we can proceed to download a copy of the training files located within the Master branch.
+Now that we have all the necessary requirements out of the way we can proceed to downloading a copy of the training files located within the Master branch.

-Begin by locating the green `Clone or download` dropdown button and choosing **Download ZIP**.
+Begin by locating the green `Clone or download` drop-down button and choosing **Download ZIP**.
 Locate the zipped file named `components-master.zip` and extract it's contents.
 Make sure to expand the `components-master.zip` folder and rename the `components-master` folder to `components`.
 For sake of demonstration, I will be copying this folder to a directory called **Sandbox**.

-## Importing our project into Acquia Dev Desktop
+### Importing the project into Acquia Dev Desktop
-**If you decided to use Acquia Dev Desktop then follow these steps to setup your Drupal instance.**
+Follow the steps outlined below to configure an existing Drupal site with Acquia Dev Desktop:

-**Step One**
+**Step One:**
 Open Acquia Dev Desktop

-- If you are presented with the Startup window then select **Start with an existing Drupal site located on my compoter**
+- If you are presented with the Startup window then select **Start with an existing Drupal site located on my computer**
 - Otherwise select the + sign located in the bottom left of the UI
 - Select **Import local Drupal site.**

-**Step Two**
+**Step Two:**
 Complete the following fields to import your Drupal instance:

-- Local codebase folder: Select the Change button and navigate to the `/web` root of the `components` folder located at `/sandbox/components/web`
+- Local codebase folder: Select the Change button and navigate to the `/web` root of the `components` folder located at `/Sandbox/components/web`
 - Local site name: **components**
 - Use PHP: Select **7.1.12**
 - Database: Select Start with MySQL database dump file